santhoshraje/kubera/README.md

  ## Overview

 Features:
- - Show all upcoming dividend payouts from all companies
+ - Display all upcoming dividend payouts from all companies
  - Summary of dividends paid by a company over the last 5 years
  - Dividend estimator.
 Estimate total dividends earned this year using data from last year
  - Post market analysis.
 Receive an automatically generated report of the top losers, gainers and highest volumes to the user after market close everyday.